 Read News, Media, and Online Articles About Gold Buyers

 A good old Google search is still one of the best ways to tell whether a company is the right one for you.
 If there’s bad press, don’t do business with them.
-Good press like the Fox 5 News segment that featured Cash for Gold USA and revealed they paid 300% more than two other leading online gold buyers is definitely the kind of stuff you want to hear.
-(By the way, 300% translates to Cash for Gold USA paying $100 for an item compared to the $33 the other two companies paid for the same item.)
+Good press like being Top Consumer Reviews #1 ranked gold buyer is definitely the kind of stuff you want to hear.

 Check the Reviews and Social Media Pages